-In lockstep with National Geographic’s internal teams from the very start, we transformed their site and set the course for what’s next.
+In lockstep with National Geographic’s internal teams from the very start, we transformed their site and iOS app, then set the course for what’s next.
 As we strategized and designed, we prototyped and tested.
-So every decision, and every page, was gleaned through true human insights and user testing.
+So every decision, and every page, was gleaned through human insights and user testing.
 We brainstormed, sketched, debated, designed, and built side-by-side in true collaboration.
 What better way to celebrate the brand’s 130th birthday, than do it together.

 Strategy / User Testing / UX Design / Art Direction / HTML Prototyping